 I have done Reiki with animals for some years now, but only on a an informal, personal basis -- such as with my own cats, those of friends and family, and as part of my volunteer work at Agee Memorial Wildlife Fund (FatKittyCity.org) cat sanctuary in Folsom (more on this organization below).
-I am now expanding my practice to include Reiki for pets on a professional basis.
+I have offered Reiki for Animals as part of my practice since 2013.

 Although Reiki is not a substitute for qualified veterinary care, it is a wonderful complimentary therapy, offering energetic support for the animal's healing process, relieving stress, and allowing the animal to relax deeply.
 Reiki enhances the animal's vital life force energy, flowing to wherever it is most needed.

 There are some differences between Reiki sessions with people and with animals.
 When giving Reiki to people, the session is straightforward.
 The person gets onto the table, and the practitioner does a hands-on session.
 With animals, they may or may not want direct hands-on contact, so they are always offered a choice.
 The Reiki field is opened, and the animal(s) are invited in.
 Each animal responds differently.

 When I share Reiki with your pets at home, I can also share Reiki with you (hands-on or proximity) so you can all relax together!

 photo by: Hal Fiore Photo by: Lori Mortensen Photo by Lisa Davers

 For example, Chip (the 2 yr old chocolate lab in the above left photo), is normally very active.
 Hal said that he almost never just sits still like he did with me while he received Reiki.
 Hemmingway (cat, middle photo), a former resident of Fat Kitty City, leaned into my hands when receiving Reiki.
 GoGo (left photo) jumped into my lap to get her Reiki session right after another cat had finished, and settled in.